Africa Advisory Group Meeting, May 4, 2017

 Key takeaways include:

-- The countries also laid out key priority reforms and investment
+- The countries also laid out key priority reforms and investment opportunities.

 Reforms: (1) public expenditure policy, domestic revenue mobilization, budgetary framework, public investment management, and fiscal risks associated with public-private partnerships (PPP); (2) PPP legal framework, liberalization of services, strengthening competition, and the regulation of electricity services; (3) financial inclusion, SME and innovation financing, and deepening of financial markets.